raleel/mythras-srd/0007_Magic.md

 ## Spells

-Spells are defined by various traits defining the effects of the spell and any particular limitationslimitations.
+Spells are defined by various traits defining the effects of the spell and any particular limitations.
 Every spell is different with some having fewer traits than others.

 ### Duration of Spells